Uninstall Office 2007 Beta from XP or Vista

 Office 2007 has gone gold.
 The new version requires uninstallation of any previous beta versions.
-However, many users can finding that they cannot uninstall the previous beta versions.
-Here are some work-arounds and fixes for this issue.
-I hate that “rolling back changes” error message!
+However, many users are finding that they cannot uninstall the previous beta versions.
+Here are some work-arounds and fixes for this issue so that you can avoid that “rolling back changes” error message!

 In our test network, we have seen multiple errors when trying to uninstall the beta versions of Office 2007.

 Other times, we have seen residual errors when trying to install the official version.
 Here are ways that we have gotten around this issue.

 Some users have just reinstalled a previous, older retail version of Office.
 If you have a version nearby, that might be an easy fix for you.